TheOrcDev/orcish-meal-planner/README.md

 ## Overview

-The Orcish AI Next.js Framework is a powerful tool that leverages the capabilities of OpenAI API, OpenAI's advanced language models, to integrate AI functionalities seamlessly into your Next.js applications.
-With this framework, you can easily harness the power of AI to generate text, images, and text to speech based on your specified input.
+The Orcish Meal Planner is an easy-to-use app that helps you create daily meal plans based on the user data.

 ## Getting Started